tetris245/ULTRAbc/README.md

 ==========================================================================

 Changes for future version
-* Fixed a bug in the Moaner: the Moaner will no more activate features defined as ON when it is itself OFF
+* Fixed a bug in the Moaner: it will no more activate features defined as ON when it is itself OFF